joshtynjala/actionscript-3.0-developers-guide/display/display-programming/basics-of-display-programming.md

 The hierarchy of display objects that will be rendered as visible screen content by Flash Player and AIR.
-The Stage is the root of the display list, and all the display objects that are attached to the Stage or one of its children form the display list (even if the object isn’t actually rendered, for example if it’s outside the boundaries of the Stage).
+The Stage is the root of the display list, and all the display objects that are attached to the Stage or one of its children form the display list (even if the object isn't actually rendered, for example if it's outside the boundaries of the Stage).

 Display object